 The Spotlight program seeks to inspire those educational leaders who are just starting but may wonder what this work actually looks like in practice, to support those who may be already working on an improvement project but want to get better at how they pursue their efforts, and to celebrate and learn from those who are making real progress.

-2018 Spotlight and Call for Applications
+2018 Spotlight and Call for Applications (Closed)

 The call for applications for the 2018 Spotlight concluded on July 9, 2018.
 Visit the Call for Applications page to learn more about the Spotlight application categories and process, as well as the benefits of applying.